LimeChain/unifi-docs/docs/tee-multi-prover.md

 ![Brief Overview](/img/tee-multi-prover/overview.png)

 This diagram illustrates how the TEE Validity Proof interacts with the L1 rollup contract:
-	1. Whenever the gateway needs to update the rollup state on L1, it sends a Proof of Block to the TEE Prover.
+	1. Whenever the prover relayer needs to update the rollup state on L1, it sends a Proof of Block to the TEE Prover.
 The Proof of Block contains all the necessary states, enabling the TEE Prover to perform stateless state transitions.
-	2. The TEE Prover executes the blocks based on the Proof of Block and generates a TEE Validity Proof, which is then returned to the gateway.
+	2. The TEE Prover executes the blocks based on the Proof of Block and generates a TEE Validity Proof, which is then returned to the prover relayer.
-	3. The gateway submits the updated state along with the proofs to the L1 Rollup Contract.
+	3. The prover relayer submits the updated state along with the proofs to the L1 Rollup Contract.

 ## The Case for Using TEEs